revathskumar/blog.revathskumar.com/_posts/2017-06-12-elm-getting-started-and-bundling-with-webpack.md

 image: https://s3.ap-south-1.amazonaws.com/revathskumar-blog-images/2017/elm-webpack/elm-install.png
 ---

-[ELM lang](http://elm-lang.org) is new languange to write reliable webapps which will generate javascript with preformance in focus and no runtime exceptions.
+[ELM lang](http://elm-lang.org) is new language to write reliable webapps which will generate javascript with preformance in focus and no runtime exceptions.
 To get started we need to go though the [The Elm Architecture](https://guide.elm-lang.org/architecture/) and understand the basic pattern of `Model`, `Update` and `View`.

 Once we done we can start with playing with some snippets.
-In this post I we will cover
+In this post we will cover
 * How to setup ELM
 * How to start playing with a **Hello world** example.
 * How to bundle your app with webpack.